mmokross/two-factor-auth-mail/README.md

 # Installation
 (For Linux / Ubuntu, other platforms might differ)

- 1. install PHP 7.0 or newer
+ **1.** install PHP 7.0 or newer

-* using composer:
- 0. get composer:
+ **2.** get composer:

         wget https://getcomposer.org/installer
         php installer
-        php composer.phar require
+        php composer.phar require mdi22/two-factor-auth-mail

-1. copy the 2 scripts twoFactorLogin.php and apacheCheckTwoFactor.php to the directory that has to be secured on the server (or copy it somewhere and create a symbolic link of twoFactorLogin.php in the directory to secure).
-The script apacheCheckTwoFactor.php must be set executable.
+**3.** copy all files (or at least the following) to the directory that has to be secured:
+ * twoFactorLogin.php
+ * apacheCheckTwoFactor.php
+ * twoFactorConfig.ini.dist
+ * the *vendor/* directory

+The script apacheCheckTwoFactor.php is needed by apache globally and can be copied to a separate place, if multiple sites must be secured on the server.

-2. Create a file "twofactorSecrets" in that directory and make sure it can be accessedd by apache.
+**4.** Create a file like e.g. "twofactorSecrets" in that directory and make sure it can be accessed by apache.
 E.g. in Ubuntu bash:

         cd /var/www/my/dir/to/secure
         touch twofactorSecrets
-        chgrp www-data twofactorSecrets;  # ubuntu specific, group might also be apache2 chmod g+w twofactorSecrets;
+        chgrp www-data twofactorSecrets;  # ubuntu specific, group might also be apache2 etc. chmod g+w twofactorSecrets;

+**5.** copy twoFactorConfig.ini.dist to twoFactorConfig and set your configuration accordingly.
+Lines starting with ";" are comments

-3. Edit the Apache \<VirtualHost> config OR \<Directory> config OR add a .htaccess file to the directory to secure
+**6.** Add a *.htaccess* file to the directory OR edit the Apache \<VirtualHost> config OR \<Directory> config

- Hint: In Ubuntu phpmyadmin default installations in /usr/share/phpmyadmin, the \<Directory> directive in  /etc/apache2/conf-available/phpmyadmin.conf has to bes used.
+ Hint: In Ubuntu phpmyadmin default installations in /usr/share/phpmyadmin, the \<Directory> directive in  /etc/apache2/conf-available/phpmyadmin.conf has to be used.

-4. Add the following lines to the file found in 3. and set the path in RewriteConde:
+Add the following lines to the acording file and change the path to the secret file in RewriteCond:

         # TWO-FACTOR-AUTH
         RewriteEngine on
         RewriteCond ${TwoFacAuth:%{HTTP_COOKIE};
-            /usr/share/phpmyadmin/twofactorSecrets} !^OK.*
+            /var/www/html/mysite/twoFactorSecrets} !^OK.*
         RewriteRule ^(.*)$ twoFactorLogin.php [L,QSA]

         ## Debug Rule: (replace rule above):
-        ## RewriteRule ^(.*)$ twoFactorLogin.php?a=${TwoFacAuth:%{HTTP_COOKIE};/usr/share/phpmyadmin/twofactorSecrets}} [L,QSA]
+        ## RewriteRule ^(.*)$ twoFactorLogin.php?a=${TwoFacAuth:%{HTTP_COOKIE};/var/www/html/mysite/twoFactorSecrets}} [L,QSA]

+You can also have a look at *htaccess-example*.

-5. <b>Only</b> for phpmyadmin:
+**7.** <b>Only</b> for phpmyadmin:

-    Add a second RewriteCond directly below the first one.
+    Add a second RewriteCond directive directly below the first one.
 This will ensure the two-factor-cookie will not be overridden by phpmyadmin:

         RewriteCond %{HTTP_COOKIE} phpMyAdmin=(.*)

+    Unfortunately, the phpmyadmin site has to be loaded twice, but that's the only disadvantage of that solution.

-6. Define a Rewite Map in Apache - this can be done globally or in your VirtualHost or Directory directive where you madde the definitions above.
-This can **not** be done in .htaccess .
-Change the path to apacheCheckTwoFactor.php.
+**8.** Define a Rewite Map in Apache - this can be done globally or in your VirtualHost or Directory configuration where you made the definitions above.
+This can **not** be done in .htaccess!!

+    Change the path accordingly to your apacheCheckTwoFactor.php.

         # enable 2-factor-auth
         RewriteEngine On
-        RewriteMap TwoFacAuth "prg:/set/path/to/file/apacheCheckTwoFactor.php"
+        RewriteMap TwoFacAuth "prg:/my/path/to/file/apacheCheckTwoFactor.php"

-7. Replace the path /usr/share/phpmyadmin/ by the path to secure (where the file "twofactorSecrets" is stored)

-8. Relaod Apache (not necessary when using .htaccess)
+You can also have a look at *apacheConf-example*.

+**9.** Reload Apache

+e.g.

         systemctl reload apache2

+or

+        /etc/init.d/apache2 reload

+#
 ### Debugging:

-1. Change the last Apache RewriteRule to the commented rule below
+Change the last Apache RewriteRule to the commented rule in 6)
-2. Add a line

-        print_r($_GET);
-    below the <?php in the file twoFactorLogin.php

-Now, when the authenitication fails, the error messages of apacheCheckTwoFactor.php are displayed in the web interface.
+Now, if you add "*?debug=1*" to your URL in the browser, the error messages of apacheCheckTwoFactor.php are displayed in the web interface if the authenitication fails.

+#
-# Help for improvement is welcome!
+### Help for improvement is welcome!